pythys/multi-repo-manager/README.md

 ## Roadmap

-- Implement scan-sync screen
+- Implement SyncScreen to show progress of syncing
 - Introduce usage documentation in this file
-- Introduce a documentation tool like Doxygen and expland docs
+- Introduce a documentation tool like Doxygen and expand docs
+- Dynamically link dependencies to allow packaging to deb, rpm, etc ...